ShivaShanmuganathan/Solana-GIF-Portal/README.md

 ## GIF Portal Dapp Built Using Anchor, Rust and React

 1. Users can connect to this Dapp using their Phantom Wallet.
-2. They can thenpaste the GIF or Image link of their favorite series.
+2. They can then paste the GIF or Image link of their favorite series.
 3. Click on Submit, and submit a transaction to update their favorite series on this dapp
 4. Voila! ✨